CruxConnect/crux-docs/_product/get_catalog_list_retailer.md

   {: title="Response" }

 ---
 Get the List of Catalogs you have access to.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: